umbraco/Umbraco.Packages/creating-a-package-from-scratch/index.md

 This means that when you push a new tag called `release/*` it will run the action, and only in that case.

-The action that it actually performs is what is under `jobs:build:steps`, there is a step that uses our Tool UmbPack to create the package based on the package.xml file explained earlier, it does what the Backoffice download did but without ever having to open Umbraco!
+The action that it performs is what is under `jobs:build:steps`.
+There is a step that uses UmbPack to create the package based on the package.xml file explained earlier, it does what the backoffice download did but without ever having to open Umbraco!

 ```yml
 - name: Create Umbraco package file